 Each candlestick consists of a candle body and candle wicks.

 The candle body displays the opening and closing price of the candle.
 The illustrations below should help.

 The above illustration is of a bullish or upwards candle - the closing price was higher than the opening price.
 For the purposes of this course, bullish candles will be displayed in green and bearish candles in red.

 The next illustration shows a bearish or downwards candle - the closing price was lower than the opening price.

-Japanese Candlesticks don't just show the opening and closing price by candle bodies, they also show the high and low of price by candle wicks.
+Japanese Candlesticks don't just show the opening and closing price by using candle bodies, they also show the high and low of price by using candle wicks.

 Each candlestick can have an upper wick and a lower wick.
 The lower wick will show the low of price throughout the candlestick duration, the upper wick will show the high of price throughout the candlestick duration.

 Candlestick wicks don't just show the high and low of price for the duration of the candle, they also show where price was for the duration of the candle.
 In essence, the candle wicks are 'footprints' of price.
 Below is an illustration of a daily candlestick.

 Doji candles appear in the Forex market when a candle has the same (or very similar) opening and closing price.
 Below are some illustrative examples of doji candles.

 At some point in the day price was up here